-Holland Class offshore patrol vessels (OPVs) are being built by Damen Schelde Naval Shipbuilding for the Royal Netherlands Navy.
+Holland Class offshore patrol vessels (OPVs) were built by Damen Schelde Naval Shipbuilding for the Royal Netherlands Navy.
 A series of four OPVs are named after Dutch coastal provinces.

-The Royal Netherlands Navy will deploy the OPVs in the Caribbean and the North Sea.
+The Royal Netherlands Navy deploys the OPVs in the Caribbean and the North Sea.
 The vessels can support international task forces in anti-piracy missions, counter-drug operations and block ships in coastal areas during crises.